Socialism–Failure, Ignorance, Envy, Misery

 Those who’ve been taught to pursue happiness through hard work and accomplishment of an end goal will achieve a feeling of happiness and contentment.
 My grandson worked diligently to earn enough to be in a position to make the decision as to what would make him happy.
 That pursuit took all summer long, which is an eternity to a five year old, but in the end he was not simply happy but delighted.
 He had the freedom to decide what would make him happy due to his sense of self worth built through accomplishment.
 The opposite is true of those who’ve been conditioned to believe something is deserved.
 This entitlement mentality isn’t just unrealistic, it’s naïve, and the result of such naivety is unhappiness and discontent.

 The truth of personal accountability must result in taking personal responsibility.
-The family member who learned assert personal responsibility through personal accountability now runs an entire Aerospace manufacturing plant.
+The youth who learned to assert personal responsibility through personal accountability now runs an entire Aerospace manufacturing plant.
 Not because they somehow mystically deserved the position but because they set goals and held themselves accountable to achieve those goals.

 A clear understanding of truth and consequences is what tempers the soul’s response to what one doesn’t have.
 Vision, hard work, determination, personal responsibility and drive to succeed in order to accomplish a goal are the things which satisfy the soul resulting in happiness, contentment and security.